IEC Certification Kit (for ISO 26262 and IEC 61508)

 Qualify code generation and verification tools for ISO 26262 and IEC 61508 certification

 IEC Certification Kit provides tool qualification artifacts, certificates, and test suites, and generates traceability matrices.
-The kit helps you qualify MathWorks code generation and verification tools and streamline certification of your embedded systems to ISO® 26262, IEC 61508, EN 50128, and related functional safety standards such as IEC 62304.
+The kit helps you qualify MathWorks code generation and verification tools and streamline certification of your embedded systems to ISO® 26262, IEC 61508, EN 50128, ISO 25119 and related functional safety standards such as IEC 62304 and EN 50657.
 Certificates and assessment reports from the certification authority TÜV SÜD are included in the kit for the supported products and standards.

 IEC Certification Kit provides ISO 26262 tool qualification and classification work products, together with test suites.
 It includes templates that let you adapt the work products to meet specific project needs.
 You can generate project-specific artifacts, including traceability matrices covering requirements, models, and generated code.
 Project- and product-specific artifacts can be combined to produce a complete ISO 26262-compliant tool qualification package for embedded system certification at all ASIL levels (ASIL A through ASIL D).